konmik/konmik.github.io/content/posts/impostor_syndrome.md

 It is a very mentally hot topic.

 I will be very clear: I'm not trying to shame anyone, nor I am trying to make anyone guilty.
-After all, I was in the same place myself.
+After all, I was in the same position myself.

 The way out is HARD.